The System section allows you to set graphics card options, memory limits & sound settings.

 If your hardware does not support some of the options described on this page, then they will either not show up or be corrected on startup.

-When set to None or when the only option is None: the CPU will be used as the computing device for the Cycles Renderer.
+When set to None or when the only option is None: the CPU will be used as the computing device for Cycles.

 If the system has a compatible AMD OpenCL device, it will show up an option for rendering with Cycles.